-Connectus has wealth advisory subsidiaries in the United States, Australia and the United Kingdom.
-It was launched through a partner firm that joined us in 2007 and subsequently expanded in the United States and into Australia through the acquisition of four wealth management practices in 2020.
-In February 2021, Connectus completed its first acquisition in the United Kingdom.
+Connectus has wealth advisory subsidiaries in the United States, Australia, Canada and the United Kingdom.
+It was launched through a partner firm that joined us in 2007 and subsequently expanded in the United States, Australia, Canada and the United Kingdom.
+Connectus completed 4 transactions in 2020, 8 transactions in 2021 and 1 transaction in 2022.
 We expect that Connectus' international footprint will expand further.
 Connectus is designed for founders and teams of wealth management practices who want to continue managing their client relationships and maintaining their boutique cultures under their own brand names, while gaining the operational efficiencies of shared infrastructure and other services provided by Connectus.
 Connectus offers integrated technology, investment support and centralized services, including compliance, accounting and talent management.
 Connectus also provides marketing capabilities to support business expansion through lead generation and organic growth programs.
 Through us, Connectus advisers gain a strategic growth partner with specialized capabilities.
 They benefit from our global scale and extensive network of partner firms, continuity planning expertise and client solutions.